armandomonteir-o/script-meta-robots-finder/README.md

 2.  **For auditing content**: The `compare-metas` command was implemented.
 It automates the validation of meta tag content, like `<title>` or `<meta name="description">`, by comparing the current value against an expected text and reporting any discrepancies.

+3.  **For sitemap verification**: The `sitemap-check` command was introduced.
+It validates that all critical URLs are properly included in XML sitemaps, ensuring proper search engine crawling coverage.

 The true power of SEO Helper, however, lies in its architecture.
 Instead of creating isolated scripts, I opted for a scalable design based on the **Command Pattern**.
 This means the application is ready to grow: new verification tools can be added as new "commands" without altering the system's core, establishing SEO Helper as an increasingly powerful SEO suite.

 ## Key Features

 - **Scalable Architecture with Command Pattern:** The application's core uses the Command Pattern.
-Each feature (`scan-metas`, `compare-metas`) is a decoupled, dynamically registered command object.
+Each feature (`scan-metas`, `compare-metas`, `sitemap-check`) is a decoupled, dynamically registered command object.
 This makes the system modular and easy to extend: new commands can be added without altering the existing code.
 - **Generic and Reusable Concurrency Engine:** The parallel processing logic with `ThreadPoolExecutor` and the visual progress bar (`tqdm`) were abstracted into a base class (`BaseCommand`).
 Any new command automatically inherits high performance and real-time user feedback, promoting code reuse (DRY - Don't Repeat Yourself).
 - **User-Friendly and Guided Interface:** For a better user experience (UX), the tool offers an interactive mode (`questionary`) that guides the user step-by-step.
 For direct operations, a progress bar (`tqdm`) provides real-time status, combining accessibility with clear feedback.
 - **Optimized and Efficient Networking:** To minimize latency and connection overhead, the application uses a single `requests.Session` object shared across all threads.
 This allows for TCP connection reuse (keep-alive), significantly improving performance on large-volume scans.
 - **Robust Error Handling and Logging:** The application was built with resilience in mind.
 Network failures or parsing errors on a single URL are caught individually via `try...except` blocks, logged to a file (`app.log`) for debugging, and do not interrupt the processing of other URLs, ensuring the task completes.
+- **Comprehensive Test Coverage:** The codebase maintains a high test coverage (91%) through extensive unit and integration tests, ensuring reliability and making it easier to add new features with confidence.

 ## Architecture